Hannah Arendt: Family

 Hannah Arendt was born Johanna Arendt in 1906, in the Wilhelmine period.
 Her secular, educated, and well-established Jewish family lived comfortably in Linden, Prussia.
-They were merchants of Russian extraction from Königsberg.
+They were merchants from Königsberg.
 (Note: Königsberg was the East Prussian capital and after World War II became Kaliningrad, Russia.)
 Her grandparents were members of the Reform Jewish community.
 Her paternal grandfather, Max Arendt, was a prominent businessman, local politician, and leader of the Königsberg Jewish community, a member of the Central Organization for German Citizens of Jewish Faith (Centralverein deutscher Staatsbürger jüdischen Glaubens).
 Like other members of the Centralverein he primarily saw himself as German, disapproving of Zionists and Zionist activities, including Kurt Blumenfeld, a frequent visitor and later one of Hannah's mentors.
 Her lifelong best-friend, Anne Mendelssohn, was likewise connected to a dynasty of philosophers and musicians.
 Of Max Arendt's children, Paul Arendt was an engineer and Henriette Arendt a policewoman and social worker.

 Hannah was the only child of Paul and Martha Arendt (née Cohn), who were married on 11 April 1902.
 She was named after her paternal grandmother.
 The Cohns had originally come to Königsberg from nearby Russian territory of Lithuania in 1852, as refugees from antisemitism, and made their living as tea importers, J. N. Cohn & Company being the largest business in the city.
 The Arendts reached Germany from Russia a century earlier.
 Hannah's extended family contained many more women, who shared the loss of husbands and children.
 Hannah's parents were more educated and politically more to the left than her grandparents.
 The young couple were Social Democrats, rather than the German Democrats that most of their contemporaries supported.
 Paul Arendt was educated at the Albertina (University of Königsberg).
 Though he worked as an engineer, he prided himself on his love of Classics, with a large library that Hannah immersed herself in.
 Martha Cohn, a musician, had studied for three years in Paris.